Bank Of England announces plans for new hub based in Leeds

 The Bank of England has announced plans for a new northern hub, to be located in Leeds, as part of ambitious plans to increase its staff presence across the United Kingdom.

-Roger Marsh OBE DL, Chair of the LEP and NP11 group of Northern local enterprise partnerships, said: “The decision to locate the new Bank of England hub in Leeds is testament to the strength of our financial and professional services sector and represents a substantial economic opportunity.
+Sir Roger Marsh DL, Chair of the LEP and NP11 group of Northern local enterprise partnerships, said: “The decision to locate the new Bank of England hub in Leeds is testament to the strength of our financial and professional services sector and represents a substantial economic opportunity.

 “Our region is already home to some of the UK’s largest financial services institutions and today’s announcement, which follows just weeks after Leeds was named as the home of the new UK Infrastructure Bank, makes West Yorkshire the undisputed second centre for financial services outside of London.